telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

         });
     </script>

-**Bind to a remote data service**
+#### Bind to Remote Data Services

-To bind an AutoComplete to a remote data service, use the [DataSource component]({% slug overview_kendoui_datasourcecomponent %})&mdash;an abstraction for local and remote data.

-The DataSource can be used to serve data from a variety of data services, such as [XML](http://en.wikipedia.org/wiki/XML), [JSON](http://en.wikipedia.org/wiki/JSON), and [JSONP](http://en.wikipedia.org/wiki/JSONP).
+To initialize the AutoComplete by binding the widget to a remote data service, use the [Data Source component]({% slug overview_kendoui_datasourcecomponent %}).
+It is an abstraction for local and remote data.
+Remote data binding is appropriate for larger data sets, so that items are loaded on demand when displayed.
+You can use the DataSource for serving data from a variety of data services such as [XML](http://en.wikipedia.org/wiki/XML), [JSON](http://en.wikipedia.org/wiki/JSON), and [JSONP](http://en.wikipedia.org/wiki/JSONP).

-To bind the widget to a remote data service by using oData through the DataSource component, follow the example below.
+To bind the widget to a remote data service by using oData through the Data Source component, refer to the following example.

 ###### Example